WE ARE OPEN BY APPOINTMENT ON MONDAY, WEDNESDAY, FRIDAY, & SATURDAYS.

 The artist has created moments in time of various locations, using a limited number of oil paints, time, all while braving the elements, and answering questions from some very friendly and curious onlookers - some practicing their English, some using their native language.
 It was a learning experience for all!

 ninth annual artists on the rise: juried teen exhibition

 Montpelier Arts Center strives to foster a positive, creative environment in which young and emerging artists realize their full potential as creative individuals.
 Every year Montpelier spotlights the talents of teen visual artists (ages 13-18) from the Washington metropolitan area.
 At the virtual reception, honorable mentions and cash prizes will be awarded for first, second, and third places.

 Guest Curator, Tim Davis: The Story of Our Skin

 The Story of Our Skin is an exhibition of figurative works and portraiture featuring people of color.
 Four artists: Luis Peralta Del Valle, Al Burts, Preston Sampson, and J'Nell Jordan, draw on everyday life and historical events and icons for their subjects.
 The artists transform materials to create their paintings and mixed media compositions in wood, metal signs, handmade paper, and other innovative techniques.
 This exhibit will show the strength and dignity of people of color from the past, present, and future.

 *Presenting exhibitions of artists at various stages of their career is one of Montpelier Arts Center’s core commitments.
 We are excited to invite an outside curator to help further this mission.
-We are thrilled to have Tim Davis, who is the founder and owner of International Visions Gallery and consultants, to curate this exhibition.
+We are thrilled to have Tim Davis, who is the founder and owner of the international Visions Gallery and consultants, curate this exhibition.